Want to lose weight?

 Check out the best and most economical cardio workout equipment for doing cardio at home.

-Here’s a few ways to get your exercise, burn fat, and improve your overall health and lifestyle with cardio machines:
+Here are a few ways to get your exercise, burn fat, and improve your overall health and lifestyle with cardio machines:

 1. Treadmills – Treadmill machines are popular home machines and in virtually every gym.
 They’ll let you walk, run, or jog on a smooth surface, and many will allow you to go uphill.
 You can set your own pace and program according to your personal needs and weight goals.

 When you’re just starting — treadmills are great for walking at a slow pace to get in shape, increase your endurance, and strength.
 Many exercises feel more comfortable knowing their always on a smooth and predictable surface.

 As you get in shape and increase your endurance levels, you can increase the pace and incline to burn more fat while keeping your heart in your own target zone.

 Treadmills Are Great For Arthritis

 It’s easy to get overweight when you suffer from arthritis in your knees, and treadmills are the answer for you.
 You can exercise with arthritis in your knees, or knee injuries, much easier than on pavement due to the inherent cushioning you walk or run on.

 If you’re thinking of buying your own treadmill, find one that will go up to 10 mph and has a long deck.
 If you only plan to walk on it, a max speed of 5 mph and an average length deck is enough.

 2. Elliptical Trainers – Elliptical trainers are for workouts equally as intense as doing running or cross country skiing, without any impact on your knees or hips.
 They’re much more gentle on your joints as your body moves with a fluid and flowing movement.